RoyRin/RoyRin.github.io/about.md

 ### **My hobbies:**
 1. Climbing
-2. reading (or honestly, listening to audiobooks).
+2. Reading (or honestly, listening to audiobooks).
 Here's my [goodreads](https://www.goodreads.com/user/show/68424670-roy).
 3. I'd like to write more, so... an aspirational hobby is writing
 4. Frisbee